Azure-Samples/confidential-computing/vm-samples/README.md

 ## Important Notes:
 Note this will deploy an Azure Keyvault *Premium* SKU [pricing](https://azure.microsoft.com/en-gb/pricing/details/key-vault/#pricing) & enables purge protection for 10 days (you can adjust the purge protection period but AKV Premium is required for CVMs with confidential disk encryption

-By default the script will create a resource in North Europe - adjust the $region parameter in the parameter block at the start for alternative regions - check availability of CVMs in that region 1st
+By default the script will create resources in North Europe - you can specify a different region using the `-region` parameter.
+Make sure to check availability of CVMs in your chosen region first.

 There is a similar concept to build an AKS cluster with CMK enabled on the worker nodes.